 You’ve never known true culinary perfection until you have tasted rose petal jelly.
-The flavors are intoxicating and exotic; beautifully light and sweet, with the heady fragrance of a bouquet of fresh-cut roses.
-Perfect for a romantic morning breakfast, smeared over a yeasty piece of buttered bread, or coupled with Devonshire cream; it’s enough to make me swoon!
-A treasured recipe, past to me from my mother; I’ve come to refer to as, the sweet taste of summer, captured in a jar!
+Smeared over a yeasty piece of buttered bread or coupled with Devonshire cream, rose petal jelly is enough to make me swoon!
+A treasured recipe, passed to me from my mother; I’ve come to refer to as, the sweet taste of summer, captured in a jar!

 I can remember watching my mother gather roses from the garden, intent on repurposing the delicate petals into the most delightful, edible treat.
 Something magical happened when the roses filled our house with their scent; an unspeakable calm came over me and my mind filled with fanciful daydreams of fairies.
 I love how smells evoke emotions long subdued by time, and wired so deeply into my brain, just one whiff and I’m back in my mother’s kitchen; a food memory that will last a lifetime.

 Rose petal jelly, jam and syrup have been used in the culinary arts for decades, and although the recipes come from around the globe, they stay very similar.

 - Venice, Italy, Monks from the San Lazzaro degli Armeni Monastery, bottle 5000 jars of rose petal jam each year to be sold in the Monastery store

 - Persian cooks have crafted rose petal jam since the early 1600’s using the elegant Damascus rose

 - Ukrainian cooks, preserve rose petal jam by smashing or processing the petals with sugar and lemon juice creating a paste that is traditionally used to fill donuts